valba/Modular_Mirror_Housing/README.md

 Solid sample volume: 9x27.9x48.6 mm.

+Additional plate support for other mirror sizes and geometries (elliptic, rectangular and circular mirrors).

-OpenSCAD source file is parametric, so you can easily resize, modify, distort every detail of this holder to best suit your needs.
+Source code is parametric, so you can easily resize, modify, distort every detail of this housing to best suit your needs (ie. to adapt it to a different mirror size and geometry).